WHY CHOOSE BETTE HELLER FOR YOUR LEGAL NEEDS?

 - Bette Heller, a sole practitioner, provides personalized attention, yet because she office shares with other respected attorneys practicing in the same areas of law, her clients are covered if she is unavailable.

 - Bette Heller prefers the personal attention of phone calls rather than an email.
-She is committed to returning her phone and fax messages within 24 hours.
+She is committed to returning her messages within 24 hours.

 - Bette Heller works with clients of all financial means, from those with very modest estates to those with sophisticated taxable estates.
 She treats each and every client, no matter what their net worth, with the same respect and attention to detail.